fjkz/tt-runner/README.md

 └── test2.sh
 ```

-File names of test cases are required to start with "test" or "run".
-This can be configured with the `--run-prefix` option.
+File names of test cases are required to start with "test".
+This can be configured with the `--test-prefix` option.

 Each script must be executable.
 Any programming language is available, but do not forget the shebang.